Hurricane Preparation Checklist – the Final 48 Hours

 2. Review and/or decide who is responsible to shut down your IT systems.
 If we have provided a local backup appliance, let us help you perform your IT shutdown.
 Then, if you are evacuating, unplug and take the appliance with you – or, if there is time, package it very well, and ship it to us.

 3. If you are not already a customer, call us anyway.
 There may well be time to protect critical data.
-It would be especially helpful to have a USB drive handy, like the ones you can buy at Office Depot for around $100.
+It would be especially helpful to have a USB drive handy.
 We’ll protect your data for 30 days at no cost or obligation.

 Hurricane Planning Checklist #3: General Business